 Behavioral Therapies: CBT, Contingency Management, Matrix Model

-Contingency management (CM) is another evidence-based therapy commonly used for addiction.
-CM involves providing prizes or vouchers for meeting specific goals like negative urine screens.
+Contingency management (CM) is another evidence-based therapy commonly used for stimulant addiction.
+CM involves providing prizes or vouchers for meeting specific goals such as negative urine drug screens.
+It has the strongest evidence base of any psychosocial intervention for stimulant use disorder.4

-This includes individual therapy, skills and social support groups and family education sessions.
-This helps family members better understand their loved one’s struggle and how to support them.
+The Matrix Model integrates CBT, contingency management, drug urinalysis, and family education into a 16-week manualized format.
+It includes individual therapy, skills and social support groups, and family education sessions, which help family members better understand their loved one’s struggle and how to support them.

 Motivational Interviewing and Community Reinforcement